Arsenal (2017 film)

 Arsenal (also known as Southern Fury) is a 2017 American direct-to-video action thriller film directed by Steven C. Miller and written by Jason Mosberg.
 The film stars Adrian Grenier, John Cusack, Nicolas Cage (reprising his role from 1993's Deadfall) and Johnathon Schaech.
-The film was released on January 6, 2017, by Lionsgate Premiere.
+The film was released on January 6, 2017, by Lionsgate Premiere, receiving negative reviews from critics.